 With its examination of a marriage gone disastrously wrong, Gone Girl swept the literary world by storm.
 Amy Dunne inexplicably vanishes on the fifth anniversary of her wedding.
 There are several surprises in this popular thriller since both the husband and wife aren’t who they seem to be.
 Nick, her seemingly ideal spouse, is the main suspect.

 You might already be familiar with this one due to the movie it inspired, starring Rosamund Pike as Amy Dunne.
 The characters are not made to be likable, but you can expect plenty of twists and turns in this great book.

 2.16 Big Little Lies by Liane Moriarty (2014)

 Goodreads Rating: 4.3

-A story of secrets and deceit that includes flawless parents, strong Maddie, stunning Celeste, and reserved Jane.
+It is a story of secrets and deceit, including flawless parents, strong Maddie, stunning Celeste, and reserved Jane.
 The lives of the three women intertwine, resulting in death that may or may not be accidental.

 This psychological thriller discusses serious subjects like domestic violence while expertly balancing humor and intrigue and will keep you hooked until the end.

 2.17 The Girl On the Train by Paula Hawkins (2015)